 The power for the digital output pins is supplied from IOVDD, and this pin also sets the highest input voltage that should be seen on the digital input pins.
-IOVDD should be set between 1.8 V and 3.3 V; no digital input signal should be at a voltage level higher than the one on IOVDD.
+IOVDD should be set to 3.3 V; no digital input signal should be at a voltage level higher than the one on IOVDD.
 The current draw of this pin is variable because it depends on the loads of the digital outputs.
-IOVDD should be decoupled to DGND with a 100 nF capacitor and a 10 μF capacitor.
+IOVDD should be decoupled to DGND with a 100 nF capacitor and a 10 $\mu F$ capacitor.